 The first leg of the journey starts with taking the Hakone Tozan Railway from Hakone Yumoto to Gora Station.
 Located at an impressive altitude of 533 meters high up in the Hakone mountains, Gora Station is the highest train station in all of Kanagawa Prefecture.
 The entire ride from Hakone Yumoto will take around thirty minutes during which you’ll need to change direction several times to accommodate for the rise in elevation.

 While en route to Gora Station you’ll pass several stops that are home to some awesome museums.
-Chief among these is the Hakone Open Air Museum which has a great collection including a number of works by Picasso himself.
+Chief among these is the Hakone Open Air Museum which has a great art collection including a number of works by Picasso himself.
 Adrenaline junkies will also rejoice to learn that you’ll also be happy to learn that they will pass by the Hakone Forest Adventure attraction on the ride up.

 Unfortunately, if you want to make the 5:00 PM Amazake Chaya deadline, you’re likely going to need to pass on any of these attractions.
 If you’d rather visit the museum or adventure park instead, by all means be my guest just be mindful of the time.
 That said, a better alternative is to include any additions on the first day’s itinerary so you don’t miss out on the historic rest hut (more info on this later).

-Day Two in Hakone: By Cable Car
+Day Two: Hakone’s Cable Car

 From Gora Station, the journey continues to Sounzan Station via cable car.
 You’ll find this immediately to the right upon exiting the Hakone Tozan Line.
 The trip to Sounzan Station takes about 10 minutes with cable cars typically departing about three times per hour.
 You could alternatively hoof it if you want but the slope is extremely steep.